Recruiting candidates is a crucial step in the hiring process and all faculty positions require a robust national search.

 Job advertisements should be tailored to the position and posted appropriately.
 For example:

-- mid-level administrative/managerial/coordinator positions should require a regional search, and
+- mid-level administrative/managerial/coordinator positions should require at least a regional search, and

 - upper-level administrative positions should require a national search.